US official says Orlando shooter's widow has been arrested

-WASHINGTON (AP) — A U.S. law enforcement official says the FBI has arrested the wife of the Orlando nightclub shooter.
+WASHINGTON (AP) — The wife of the Orlando nightclub shooter, who was extensively questioned by federal agents in the days after the massacre, was arrested by the FBI on Monday in connection with the attack, a U.S. law enforcement official told The Associated Press.

-The official says Noor Salman was taken into custody Monday morning in the San Francisco area and is due in court Tuesday in California.
-She’s facing charges in Florida including obstruction of justice.
+The official said Noor Salman was taken into custody Monday morning in the San Francisco area and is facing charges in Florida including obstruction of justice.
+A Twitter post from the United States attorney’s office in Orlando said Salman will make her initial appearance Tuesday morning in Oakland, California.

 The official was not authorized to discuss the matter publicly and spoke on condition of anonymity.